vcsjones/Presentations/readme.md

 Presentation Material by [Kevin Jones](http://vcsjones.com) is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

+Note that individual presentations may have their own separate license that completely supersede this license.

 ##Feedback

 If you have any questions, suggestions, or feedback on any of my material, please contact me through [my blog](http://vcsjones.com/contact/).